José Manuel Restrepo: Professional career

 Restrepo started his career working as an advisor to the Economic Commission (committee) of the Congress of the Republic of Colombia.
 He continued his career in the civil service, becoming Budget and Financial Planning Director of Fonade, the National Fund for Development Projects in Colombia.

-From 2009 to 2014, Restrepo was the rector of Colegio de Estudios Superiores de Administración (CESA).
+From 2009 to 2014, Restrepo was the rector of Colegio de Estudios Superiores de Administración (CESA) in Bogotá.
 He also served as the rector of the Business Foundation of the Chamber of Commerce of Bogotá.
-On 22nSeptember 2014, he was elected rector of his alma mater Del Rosario University.
-For ten years he wrote a weekly column for the Bogotá-based newspaper El Nuevo Siglo and in 2013 became a weekly columnist for Colombia's oldest newspaper El Espectador.
+On 22 September 2014, he was elected rector of his alma mater Del Rosario University.

+For ten years he wrote a weekly column for the Bogotá-based newspaper El Nuevo Siglo, and in 2013 became a weekly columnist for Colombia's oldest newspaper El Espectador.
 His last column was published on 21 July, one week after the announcement of his ministerial appointment.

 Political career

 In an interview in May 2018 Restrepo talked about becoming politically engaged at university stating that, along with a group of fellow students, he launched a civic movement called "Political Civic Movement, New People".
 The students stood for local elections in seven districts of Bogotá, three successfully being elected.
 He was one of the successful students, being elected to the district council of Chapinero, the second district of Bogotá.

-On 14 July 2018, President-elect Duque announced on Twitter that he had appointed Restrepo to his government as Minister of Commerce, Industry and Tourism.
-President Duque described Restrepo as "one of the most illustrious Colombians of our generation" and "who will make history in office".
-Restrepo formally took office on 7 August 2018 following President Duque's inauguration.
+On 14 July 2018, President-elect Iván Duque announced on Twitter that he had appointed Restrepo to his government as Minister of Commerce, Industry and Tourism of Colombia.
+President Duque described Restrepo as "one of the most illustrious Colombians of our generation ... who will make history in office".
+Restrepo formally took office on 7 August 2018, following President Duque's inauguration.

+He was appointed as Colombia's Minister of Finance and Public Credit on May 3, 2021.
+He remained in office until August 7, 2022, concluding his term when the Duque administration transitioned power to incoming President Gustavo Petro.

+He opposed a 23.7% increase in the minimum wage decreed by President Gustavo Petro in 2025, arguing that the president bypassed standard technical criteria and ignored productivity and inflation benchmarks stipulated by law, and petitioned the Council of State to overturn it.
+In February 2026, the Council of State provisionally suspended the decree, citing a lack of verifiable legal and economic justification.